 • ADAC “Admitted Before Selection”: You have been admitted to the corresponding program before the selection process.

-• ASRP “Admitted subject to availability or 2nd group” This result indicates that you have been admitted subject to a spot becoming available in the 1st group and that you are authorized to take the exams for the 2nd group of exams for MMOP.
+• ASRP “Admitted subject to availability or 2nd group” This result indicates that you have been admitted subject to a spot becoming available in the 1st group and that you are authorized to take the exams in the 2nd group for MMOP.
 (There is no oral exam for physical therapy.)
-This result serves as a summons to the oral exam between June 23 and 30 in the event of non-admission to the first group of exams (the date and location will be communicated to you at the end of the admission period for the first group).
+This result serves as your invitation to the oral exam between June 23 and 30 in the event you are not admitted to the first group of exams (the date and location will be communicated to you at the end of the admission period for the first group).

 • AU2G “Eligible for the 2nd exam group”: You are eligible to take the exams in the 2nd group for this program without any action required on your part.
 This result serves as your invitation to the oral exam between June 23 and 30 if you are not admitted to the first exam group (the date and location will be communicated to you at the end of the admission period for the first group).